 So you want a puppy, huh?
-Well we all know getting a dog is neither cheap, nor temporary.
+Well, we all know getting a dog is neither cheap nor temporary.
 You should be well prepared for the search that will ensue when looking for the perfect furry family member to add to your household.
 Being careful and doing plenty of investigation is just as important for those who wish to buy from a breeder rather than adopt, if not more.
-Putting forth effort to be well informed and well prepared not only ensures that you are saving yourself the headache of a bad purchase, but also ensures that a puppy will not be re-homed sometime in the near future.
+Putting forth effort to be well informed and well prepared not only ensures that you are saving yourself the headache of a bad purchase but also provides that a puppy will not be re-homed sometime shortly.
+This article will provide you with important questions to ask breeders before buying a puppy.

 Because there are far more factors that go into owning a pet, it is important that puppy buyers pay attention to more than just aesthetics.
-This list will help you make a wise decision and guide the talks you have with breeders, hopefully helping to create a sense of accountability in the breeder world.
+This list will help you make a wise decision and guide the talks you have with breeders, hopefully contributing to creating a sense of accountability in the breeder world.

 1) Can I see the puppy’s parents?